-- 563. National retail pharmacy chains earned enormous profits by flooding the country with prescription opioids.
-They were keenly aware of the oversupply of prescription opioids through the extensive data and information they developed and maintained as both distributors and dispensaries.
-Yet, instead of taking any meaningful action to stem the flow of opioids into communities, they continued to participate in the oversupply and profit from it. - 564.
-Walgreens, Kroger, Albertsons, Walmart, and CVS (the "National Retail Pharmacies") do substantial business throughout the United States, including in Alaska.
-This business includes the distribution and dispensing of prescription opioids. - 565.
-The National Retail Pharmacies failed to take meaningful action to stop diversion despite their knowledge of it, and contributed substantially to the diversion problem. - 566.
-The National Retail Pharmacies developed and maintained extensive data on opioids they distributed and dispensed.
-Through this data, National Retail Pharmacies had direct knowledge of patterns and instances of improper distribution, prescribing, and use of prescription opioids in communities throughout the country.
+The National Retail Pharmacies failed to take meaningful action to stop this diversion despite their knowledge of it, and contributed substantially to the diversion problem.

+571. The National Retail Pharmacies developed and maintained extensive data on opioids they distributed and dispensed.
+Through this data, National Retail Pharmacies had direct knowledge of patterns and instances of improper distribution, prescribing, and use of prescription opioids in communities throughout the country, and in Florida in particular.
 They used the data to evaluate their own sales activities and workforce.
 On information and belief, the National Retail Pharmacies also provided Defendants with data regarding, inter alia, individual doctors in exchange for rebates or other forms of consideration.
 The National Retail Pharmacies' data is a valuable resource that they could have used to help stop diversion, but failed to do so.